doom-fish/rar-stream/README.md

 Event | Description
 ------|------------
 parsing-start | Emitted when the parsing is started, happens when you call `parse`.
-Event args are a bundle represntation of all the rar files passed to the constructor. file-parsed | Emitted each time a new inner file is parsed success fully.
-The event argument is the [`InnerFile`](#innerfile-api) parsed. parsing-complete | Emitted when the parsing is completed.
+Event args are a bundle represntation of all the rar files passed to the constructor. file-parsed | Emitted each time a rar file is parsed.
+The event argument is the RarFile just parsed, i.e `.rxx` in the chain. parsing-complete | Emitted when the parsing is completed.
 The event argument is an array of all the parsed [`InnerFile`](#innerfile-api)s.

 ### InnerFile Api